Do I need to bring a computer to Bethany Lutheran College?

 A desktop computer and monitor typically costs $200 to $500 less than a comparably-equipped notebook computer, and is usually cheaper and easier to repair and upgrade.
 If you wish to purchase a desktop computer, they can often be found relatively cheaply at most retailers in a package that includes a monitor, keyboard, mouse, and speakers.
 However, most students choose to bring a notebook computer for portability.

 As a student, you qualify for academic pricing on a computer.
-A site like JourneyEd.com is a good place to start, both Dell and Apple have academic stores, and numerous other computer vendors also offer academic pricing.
+Sites like JourneyEd.com and Microsoft Webstore are a good place to start, both Dell and Apple have academic stores, and numerous other computer vendors also offer academic pricing.

 Is wireless access available?